kliewkliew/salad/README.md

 Notably, this is the first Scala client to support Redis Cluster *and* provide an asynchronous API together in one package.

 # Usage
+There are wrappers for the both the asynchronous and synchronous API.

 ## Instantiate Lettuce API
 ```
 val client = RedisClient.create("redis://localhost")